aws/aws-sdk-go/README.md

 state.
 These methods abstract the logic needed to check the state of an AWS resource, and wait until that resource is in a desired state.
 The waiter will block until the resource is in the state that is desired, an error occurs, or the waiter times out.
-If a resource times out the error code returned will be request.WaiterResourceNotReadyErrorCode.
+If resource times out the error code returned will be requested.WaiterResourceNotReadyErrorCode.

 ```go
   err := svc.WaitUntilBucketExistsWithContext(ctx, &s3.HeadBucketInput{